 “I knew that I had discovered a great passion because I was thrilled to go to work each day, despite the fact that I was spending most of my time scrubbing toilets and emptying trash cans,” he says.

-Tieman, 27, worked his way up to assistant supervisor of the facility, which provides mental health services to the poor and uninsured in Austin and Travis County and which he describes as “the front lines of psychiatric emergency medicine.”
+Tieman, 27, worked his way up to assistant supervisor of the facility, which provides mental health services to people who are poor and uninsured in Austin and Travis County, which he describes as “the front lines of psychiatric emergency medicine.”